shreekarpatel/test-repository/README.md

-# test-repository
+# My very first repo
-This is the second example
+Finally the beginner knowledge of git&github is completed